zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 The expression “businesses is business” is usually used in cases where someone is saying that a business should make a dec ision based upon some personal reason or some reason that has nothing to do with the economic well- being of the company.
 “Is this going to help the co mpany or hurt the company?”
 That's what we're trying to say in the expression “ business is business.”

-People might also say in this situation, “I don't w ant to mix personal things with business” or “I don't want to mix family with busin ess.”
+People might also say in this situation, “I don't want to mix personal things with business” or “I don't want to mix family with busin ess.”
 They mean they want to make their business decisions based upon the things  that are important for the business, not for one's family or friends.

 Now let’s listen to the story, this time at a norma l speed.